edwardcoded77/hello-bun-/README.md

 ## Fun Facts
-* I enjoy learning new programming skills.
+* I started my journey by learning web development and continue to expand my technical skills.
-* I like solving technical problems.
+* I enjoy using Git and GitHub to organize projects and track my progress.
-* I enjoy exploring new technologies.
+* I like turning ideas into working applications through coding.

 ## Joke Section:
  **Q:** What do you call a sleeping bull?